nextflow-io/training/docs/basic_training/containers.md

 The authors of Singularity, [SyLabs](https://www.sylabs.io/) have their own repository of Singularity containers.

-In the same way that we can push Docker images to Docker Hub, we can upload Singularity images to the Singularity Library.
+In the same way that you can push Docker images to Docker Hub, you can upload Singularity images to the Singularity Library.

 !!! cboard-list-2 "Summary"